SmashedFrenzy16/Advent-Of-Code-2022-Solutions/README.md

 # Advent Of Code 2022 Solutions
-This is a repository wit the solutions to Advent Of Code 2022!
-You'll thank me later!
+This is a repository with the solutions to Advent Of Code 2022!